 The growing market

-On the end of Canada finally legalizing cannabis use, unexpected new data points Australia could collect in billions a year if it followed suit.
+At the end of Canada finally legalizing cannabis use, unexpected new data points Australia could collect in billions a year if it followed suit.
 Australia is dropping out on $5 billion per year by holding weed illegal, study finds.
 Should the recreational use of cannabis be legalized in Australia, the exchange would be worth further an estimated $5 billion annually.
 That’s the conclusion of an in-depth inquiry by the global firm New Frontier Data, which surveyed at the prevailing unauthorized usage rates and relative global regulated industries to figure what a possible future of legal marijuana business would be.

 At the other end of the rainbow is blanket legalization, on libertarian territories.
 People, not the state, have the right to decide how to adjust their mental states.
 To make all things legal need not mean equal access and equal regulation, just as any medical drugs can be sold in a convenience store while others need a prescription supplied by a pharmacist.
 The do-nothing option is as morally compatible as its contrary and has the same non-existent speculation of seeing the light of day.